 “Brand strategy” is one of those phrases that gets tossed around a lot in the branding and design world.
-In fact, I use it on my own services page.
 But what does it actually mean?
 I’m going to break down the process that I go through with my own clients.

 Keep in mind that I work specifically with personal brand development, and I’m usually approaching it with the intent to translate your brand visually.
 So my brand strategy process reflects this.
 There is SO much more that could be said (and I probably will in future blog posts) on each of these points, but here is a general overview.

 When it comes to a personal brand, you know you want to end up with something that accurately reflects your true personality.
 One of the biggest worries I hear from people is that their brand won’t “feel like me.”